Posted by Lora Shaw on August 7, 2024

 Additionally, some of the best ingredients for dogs with a sensitive stomach are already in treat form!
 Try using blueberries or cut-up raw apples or carrots as treats.

-Just like with any new food, it’s important to gradually introduce your dog to new treats.
-Start by giving them a small amount and gradually increase the amount you give them over a week.
-Doing so ensures that you have the ability to observe your dog in case they have an adverse reaction.
-If they do react negatively, stop giving them the treat and continue to monitor their status.
+Just like with any new food, gradually introduce your dog to new treats.
+Start with a small amount and slowly increase the quantity over a week.
+This gives you time to observe your dog for any adverse reaction.

 For dogs with a sensitive stomach, it’s important to maintain a consistent diet, even when boarding.
 So, when you bring your furry friend to any of our Pet Palace locations, we encourage you to also bring along their preferred food or treats.
 Doing so will make sure your dog can enjoy themselves and you can rest easy knowing they are well cared for.